 A low-to-high transition indicates that the timer count register has decrement to zero.
-This bit must be cleared by user software before starting a new count.
+This bit must be cleared by user software before starting a new count

-Bit 6 = ETI: Enable Timer Interrup
+Bit 6 = ETI: Enable Timer Interrupt

-When set, enables the timer interrupt request (vector #3).
+When set, enables the timer interrupt request.
 If ETI=0 the timer interrupt is disabled.
 If ETI=1 and TMZ=1 an interrupt request is generated.

-Bit 5 = D5: Reserved
+Bit 5 = TOUT: Timers Output Control